Mattias421/stanford-ilabs-rpi-project/README.md

 Currently pi IP addresses are manually entered in the main.py, this shall be automatic in the future

-Follow https://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi for passwordless connection to Pi's!
+Follow https://www.raspberrypi.com/documentation/computers/remote-access.html AND https://raspi.tv/2012/how-to-set-up-keys-and-disable-password-login-for-ssh-on-your-raspberry-pi for passwordless connection to Pi's!

 # Getting started
 An example command is: main.py --experiment_name "my-first-experiment" --num_variables 1 num_cameras 1